-During the coronary angiography, a contrast dye will be injected into the arteries through a catheter (thin, plastic tube), while a doctor watches how blood flows through your heart on an X-ray screen.
+During the coronary angiography, a contrast dye will be injected into your arteries through a catheter (thin, plastic tube), while your doctor watches how blood flows through your heart on an X-ray screen.

 This test is also known as a cardiac angiogram, catheter arteriography, or cardiac catheterization.

-Doctors will often use magnetic resonance imaging (MRI) or a computerized tomography (CT) scan before a coronary angiography test, in an effort to pinpoint problems with your heart.
+Your doctor will often use an MRI or a CT scan before a coronary angiography test, in an effort to pinpoint problems with your heart.

-Do not eat or drink anything for eight hours before the angiography.
-Arrange for someone to give you a ride home, and to stay with you the night after your test, because you may feel dizzy or light-headed for the first 24 hours after the cardiac angiography.
+Don’t eat or drink anything for eight hours before the angiography.
+Arrange for someone to give you a ride home.
+You should also have someone stay with you the night after your test because you may feel dizzy or light-headed for the first 24 hours after the cardiac angiography.

-In many cases, you will be asked to check into the hospital the morning of the test, and you will be able to check out later the same day.
+In many cases, you’ll be asked to check into the hospital the morning of the test, and you’ll be able to check out later the same day.

-At the hospital, you will be asked to wear a hospital gown and to sign consent forms.
-The nurses will take your blood pressure, start an intravenous line (IV), and, if you have diabetes, check your blood sugar.
-You may also have to undergo a blood test and an electrocardiogram (ECG).
+At the hospital, you’ll be asked to wear a hospital gown and to sign consent forms.
+The nurses will take your blood pressure, start an intravenous line and, if you have diabetes, check your blood sugar.
+You may also have to undergo a blood test and an electrocardiogram.

-Let your doctor know if you are allergic to seafood, if you have had a bad reaction to contrast dye in the past, if you are taking sildenafil (Viagra), or if you might be pregnant.
+Let your doctor know if you’re allergic to seafood, if you’ve had a bad reaction to contrast dye in the past, if you’re taking sildenafil (Viagra), or if you might be pregnant.

-Before the test, you will be given a mild sedative to help you relax.
-You will be awake throughout the test.
+Before the test, you’ll be given a mild sedative to help you relax.
+You’ll be awake throughout the test.

-It is unlikely that you will feel the tube move through your blood vessels.
+It’s unlikely that you’ll feel the tube move through your blood vessels.